anantshri/github_cloner/README.md

-github_cloner
+github cloner
 =============

-Clone github repositories of a user / organization
+This project is a simple script which will clone entire set of repositories for a user / organzation.